 Yes, I believe there can be.

-In 2001, a veterinary research scientist at the Veterinary School, University of California Davis designed a small study.
+A veterinary research scientist at the Veterinary School at the University of California Davis designed a small study.
 He and his associates conducted structured telephone interviews with the owners of 139 dogs that were between the ages of 11 and 14.
 Some were castrated or spayed, some were intact.
 He found that the male dogs that had been neutered had a higher likelihood of advanced CDS (mental decline).
 He attributed that to the neutered males having lower levels of testosterone.
 He decided that there were not enough unneutered female dogs in his study to make a decision one way or the other.
 You can read his study abstract here.
 This was a small low-powered study – too few dogs to influence general thoughts within the veterinary community.
 It was forgotten.
 The veterinarian was a man of many talents, he went on to other interests and told me that the subject was not pursued again.
-Actually it was – at the veterinary school in Zaragoza, Spain – and published in 2009.
+Actually, it was – at the veterinary school in Zaragoza, Spain – and published in 2009.
 This second study was more powerful, the authors interviewed the owners of 325 dogs over the age of 9.
 As to be expected, they found that the older the dogs were, the more advanced CDS was likely to be.
 But what they also found was that 42.5% of the spayed female dogs showed advancing CDS while only 25.8% of the non-spayed female dogs showed advancing CDS.
 Their results among the male dogs mirrored the results in California; 26.3% of the neutered males suffered from CDS while only 13.4% of the unneutered males did.
 You can read their study abstract here.

-That estrogen and testosterone protect against mental decline is not a far fetched idea.
+That estrogen and testosterone protect against mental decline is not a far-fetched idea.
 It has been studied extensively in rats in the hope of developing treatment methods for Alzheimer’s disease in humans.
 Estrogens, produced in the ovaries were found to protect against cognitive decline in all studies I know of.
 Testosterone is protective against memory loss in male rats as well.

 Another life event that may contribute to CDS is a history of epilepsy.
 It is unclear if the epilepsy itself hastens CDS or if the medications used to control it do.